 Academic advisors and counselors help students plan their programs of study and their class schedules.
-Students who are fully admitted must meet with an advisor and attend student orientation before they register.
-If you have selected a major, you will be assigned an advisor in your major field.
-If you are undecided, you will be assigned a counselor who will assist you in career planning.
+Students who are fully admitted must meet with an advisor and attend student orientation before they register, Faculty in your program or a counselor can serve as your academic advisor.
+If you are undecided, you should meet with a counselor for academic advising.
 It is important to meet with your advisor each term.
 Part-time students also are encouraged to participate in the academic advising program.
 Contact the Career Center for more information.